ziyoung/better-wilcom-docs/wilcom-docs/Decorative/patterns/Create_offset_patterns.md

 ## To create offset patterns...

-1Right-click the Tatami icon to access object properties.
+1. Right-click the Tatami icon to access object properties.

 ![patterns00003.png](assets/patterns00003.png)

-2Select the Offset Fraction option.
+2. Select the Offset Fraction option.
 To control needle penetrations you set offset fractions for both forward and backward rows.

-3In A and B fields, experiment with offset fraction values.
+3. In A and B fields, experiment with offset fraction values.
 Offsets are defined as fractions of stitch length – e.g. 0.3 = 30%.

 ![patterns00006.png](assets/patterns00006.png)